 The Provisioner sends provisioning PDUs to the Remote Provisioning Server via a Remote Provisioning PDU Send message to be forwarded to the unprovisioned device or to the Device Key Refresh Interface if the Device Key Refresh procedure is active.

-When a Remote Provisioning Server receives a Remote Provisioning PDU Send message, and the Remote Provisioning state is Link Active, and the value of the OutboundPDUNumber field is equal to the Remote Provisioning Outbound PDU Count state incremented by 1, then the Remote Provisioning Server shall set the Remote Provisioning state to Outbound Packet Transfer, shall copy the value of the ProvisioningPDU field into the Remote Provisioning Outbound PDU state, and shall start the PB-Remote Send PDU procedure (see Section 5.2.3.3.3) using the value of the ProvisioningPDU field as input parameter.
-Additionally, if the Remote Provisioning Procedure state indicates that Device Key Refresh is active, then the Remote Provisioning Server shall send a Remote Provisioning Outbound PDU Report (see Section 4.4.6.2.4.2) as defined in Section 4.4.5.5.4.2.
+When a Remote Provisioning Server receives a Remote Provisioning PDU Send message, the server’s response shall be determined by the Remote Provisioning Link state:

+If the Remote Provisioning Link state is Link Active, and the value of the OutboundPDUNumber field is equal to the Remote Provisioning Outbound PDU Count state incremented by 1, then the Remote Provisioning Server shall set the Remote Provisioning Link state to Outbound Packet Transfer, and shall start the PB-Remote Send PDU procedure (see Section 5.2.3.3.3) using the value of the ProvisioningPDU field as input parameter.
+Additionally, if the Device Key Refresh procedure is active, then the Remote Provisioning Server shall send a Remote Provisioning Outbound PDU Report (see Section 4.4.6.2.4.2) as defined in Section 4.4.5.5.4.2.

-When a Remote Provisioning Server receives a Remote Provisioning PDU Send message, and the Remote Provisioning state is Link Idle, and the value of the OutboundPDUNumber field is not equal to the Remote Provisioning Outbound PDU Count state incremented by 1, then Remote Provisioning Server shall send Remote Provisioning Outbound PDU Report with the OutboundPDUNumber field set to the value of the Remote Provisioning Outbound PDU state.
+If the Remote Provisioning Link state is Link Active, and the value of the OutboundPDUNumber field is not equal to the Remote Provisioning Outbound PDU Count state incremented by 1, then Remote Provisioning Server shall send Remote Provisioning Outbound PDU Report with the OutboundPDUNumber field set to the value of the Remote Provisioning Outbound PDU Count state.

-When a Remote Provisioning Server receives a Remote Provisioning PDU Send message, and the Remote Provisioning state is Outbound Packet Transfer, then Remote Provisioning Server shall send Remote Provisioning Outbound PDU Report with the OutboundPDUNumber field set to the value of the Remote Provisioning Outbound PDU Count state.
+If the Remote Provisioning Link state is Outbound Packet Transfer, then Remote Provisioning Server shall send Remote Provisioning Outbound PDU Report with the OutboundPDUNumber field set to the value of the Remote Provisioning Outbound PDU Count state.

-When a Remote Provisioning Server receives a Remote Provisioning PDU Send message, and the Remote Provisioning state is not Link Active and is not Outbound Packet Transfer, then the Remote Provisioning Server shall ignore the received Remote Provisioning PDU Send message.
+If the Remote Provisioning Link state is not Link Active and is not Outbound Packet Transfer, then the Remote Provisioning Server shall ignore the received Remote Provisioning PDU Send message.

 Sending a Remote Provisioning PDU Outbound Report message